Uncovering the Ghostly Remains of an Extremely Diffuse Satellite in the Remote Halo of NGC 253: Properties of NGC253-SNFC-dw1

 \subsection{Distance}

 We derive the distance to SNFC-dw1 using the TRGB method \citep[e.g.][]{1993ApJ...417..553L}, following the procedure described in \citet{2019ApJ...884..128O}.
 Stars of $1.2 < \ogi < 2.25$ that lie within 9 arcmin radius are used to derive the $i$-band luminosity function (LF).
 Using the LF of point sources in the reference field, we correct for contamination from the NGC\,253 halo population and from foreground/background objects.
 Then, we apply a Sobel filter to detect a sharp transition at $\oi=24.18 \pm 0.08$.
 We estimate the TRGB color as $\ogi=1.63 \pm 0.08$ and apply equation (1) of \citet{2019ApJ...884..128O} to calculate $\rm{M}_{\textrm{i,TRGB}}$ as $-3.62 \pm 0.10$.
 Therefore, the distance modulus to SNFC-dw1 is $\mm = 27.79 \pm 0.12$, corresponding to D $= 3.62 \pm 0.2$ Mpc.
 To be able to directly compare, we also estimate the TRGB distance of NGC\,253 using our dataset.
 In this case, we use stars lying in the elliptical annulus covering $3-4\times\rr$ and correct for contamination of foreground/background objects using the same reference field but scaled up to cover the same area within the elliptical annulus.
 We find $\mm = 27.72 \pm 0.14$, or D $= 3.50 \pm 0.22$ Mpc, which is in excellent agreement with \citet{2011ApJS..195...18R}.
-This places SNFC-dw1 at a 3D radius of $\sim146$~kpc on the far side of NGC\,253.
+This places SNFC-dw1 at a 3D radius of $\sim146$~kpc on the far side of NGC\,253 but the uncertainties are sufficiently large to make it very tentative.